17 Amazing Things to do in Madeira

 Compared to London, where we live, it’s very cheap and compared to the UK, it’s cheap.

-We stayed in a range of places during our visit; a 3* apartment 5-minutes walk from Old Town Funchal for €90 a night, a 4* hotel in Porto Moniz for €110 a night, a traditional Santana house for €50 and a 5* beachfront hotel in Calheta all-inclusive for €250 a night.
+We stayed in a range of places during our visit.
+A 3* apartment 5 minutes walk from Old Town Funchal for €90 a night, a 4* hotel in Porto Moniz for €110 a night, a traditional Santana house for €50 and a 5* beachfront hotel in Calheta all-inclusive for €250 a night.

 A bottle of local beer or the local Poncha rum drink costs around €1.50, a basic meal around €15 for a starter and main and one evening we had a lovely 3-course meal with a bottle of imported wine for €70 for both of us.